AndieWill510/tinydoor/Options/084-good-help-has-to-be-good.md

 You have options.

-And good help has to be good.
+And good help has to help.

 ## Pressure